I have always known Melbourne to be a food lovers’ paradise because of its vibrant multicultural and cosmopolitan lifestyle.

-The savoury ham and bacon is beautiful against a the wholesome soup and the thin slices of crispy croutons worked wonders with that perfectly cooked egg that was egging me to break its yolk wide open.
+The savoury ham and bacon is beautiful against a the wholesome soup and the thin slices of crispy croutons worked wonders with the egg.

 My only regret is not taking a photo of its gooey yellow centre when we broke it open.
 It reminded me of yet another slow-cooked egg that remains in my mind long after I have tasted it.